How do I file a complaint?

 If a warning or citation has not been issued, the officer will issue the owner a written warning and attempt to educate the animal owner about the topic.
 The owner will then have seven (7) days to correct the problem.
 If the problems continues after this seven day period and additional complaints are received, DCAS will make contact with the dog owner and issue a citations for an alleged violation.

 If a warning or citation has been issued within the previous twelve (12) months, the officer will make contact with the owner and issue a citation for the alleged violation.

-The resolution also requires DCAS to provide the dog owner the name and address of the complainant.
-Therefore, the complainant’s name and address will appear on any warning or citation issued as a result of a written statement.
+The resolution also requires DCAS to provide the dog owner the name and address of the complainant on barking dog written warnings, but not citations.